 The Master of Cybersecurity and Leadership at the University of Washington Tacoma is a terminal degree.
 The program in Seattle is highly competitive and focuses primarily on research for those who wish to earn their PhD.
 Our credits do not transfer at this time.
 Our smaller program offers students the opportunity to combine technical principles from the Institute of Technology and hone business acumen through the Milgard School of Business to become cutting edge leaders in cybersecurity management.
 Admission to the Seattle and Tacoma programs is separate, each with their own unique requirements.

 We do have a partnership with the University of Colorado Colorado Springs for direct admission into their PhD in Security program.
 For more details about the PhD pathway, please contact: Ali Langfels email@example.com

 The Master in Cybersecurity and Leadership if a fee based program.
 Consequently, in-state and out-of-state tuition structures and reduction to tuition rates do not apply to this program.
 Current fee structure information is available at:

-Does the MCL accept foreign students on an H-4, F-1, or other visas?
+Does the Masters of Cybersecurity & Leadership accept foreign students on an H-4, F-1, or other visas?

 Yes, international students are welcome to apply.
 For non-native speakers of English, please note that the MCL program adheres to the UW Graduate School's policy on English Proficiency.